-Prolog is not capable to modify instantiated parts of a term.
-Lacking that capability makes that language much safer, but unfortunately there are problems that suffer severely in terms of time and/or
+Prolog is not able to modify instantiated parts of a term.
+Lacking that capability makes the language much safer, but unfortunately there are problems that suffer severely in terms of time and/or memory usage.
+Always try hard to avoid the use of these primitives, but they can be a good alternative to using dynamic predicates.
+See also section 6.3, discussing the use of global variables.